-Opioid addiction has been a growing problem in American for almost 30 years.
+Opioid addiction has been a growing problem in American for almost thirty years.
 Both prescription and illegal opioids can lead to abuse, addiction, and even overdose deaths.
 The highly addictive drugs pose a threat to hundreds of thousands of Americans each year.
-Keep reading to learn more about opioid addiction, statistics, and treatment options.

 Illegal or non-prescription opioid use includes drugs like heroin and fentanyl.
 Fentanyl is used in some medical situations, like advanced cancer pain, but it is much more powerful than other opioids.
 The synthetic opioid pain reliever is often made and distributed illegally alongside or in combination with heroin.
 Heroin is a highly addictive Schedule I drug that is illegal in the United States.
 The drug is never prescribed in a medical situation, and the use of the drug is extremely dangerous.

 Signs of Opiate Addiction